Blisk: Blisk repair using adaptive machining

 Engine-run blisks pose their own set of unique requirements.
 After parts have been in service in the engine, noticeable amounts of damage and wear will be observed.
 Provided that the damage and wear are within thresholds set by the design authority, it is possible that the blisks can be repaired.

-Repair of blisk components is complex and first requires an accurate 3D representation of the component.
+Repair of blisk components is very complex and first requires an accurate 3D representation of the component.
 The quickest way to do this is by 3D scanning the product.
 After the part is scanned, an STL file (stereolithograph) can be passed to a CNC code generating software such as NX CAM.
 The tool paths are regenerated to suit the measured geometry and not the nominally generated CAD in a process known as adaptive machining.

 The processes would typically involve removing part or all of a blade(s), followed by a weld back to approximate size before finishing by final machining back to the airfoil shape.